sharma-anuradha/codespaces-in-codespaces/src/Portal/PortalWebsite/Src/Website/README.md

 9. Open https://online.dev.core.vsengsaas.visualstudio.com in the browser.
 You should see a 🚧 in the top bar if the portal is running locally.

+## Pointing Local Portal to Your Service Devstamp

+Set `API_ORIGIN` variable in `src/Portal/PortalWebsite/Src/dev-local.env` to your NGrok URL.
+When you start the portal after that, the local NGinx will route API calls to your devstamp instead of dev.

 ## Tip & Tricks

 When looking at debug logs in chrome, you can exclude the common & browser files from stack traces by marking them as library code.